isomerpages/moe-woodgrovesec/_academic-departments/Science.md

 }
 </style>
 <body><img src="/images/3IN%20talk.jpeg" alt="IN3 (Inspire, Innovate, Inquire) Science Talk 2019" style="width:75%;">
+  We are proud to invite notable speakers to broaden our horizons on the relevance of science beyond school.
 </body>

 ![Learning Journey to NUS Science Demonstration Lab](/images/Learning%20Journey%20to%20NUS%20Science%20Demonstration%20Lab.jpg)
+We were given the opportunity to visit NUS to learn more about scientific inquiry.

 ![Secondary 2 Science Trails @ Singapore Science Centre](/images/Secondary%202%20Science%20Trails%20@%20Singapore%20Science%20Centre.jpg)
+The visit to the Science Center made the learning of science fun!